ais-dotnet/Ais.Net/README.md

 ```

 The test processes 1 million messages, so to get the per-message timings, we divide by 1 million (so
-ms in this table indicate ns per message).
-This demonstrates a per-message cost of 400ns to extract the
+`ms` in this table indicate ns per message).
+This demonstrates a per-message cost of 404ns to extract the
 position data, or 348ns just to inspect the message type.
 Note that these tests read data from a file, so
 this includes all the IO overhead involved in getting hold of the data to be processed.
 (These messages are
 in NMEA format by the way.)